JereKuusela/valheim-upgrade_world/README.md

 - `objects_remove FirTree chance=33`: Removes 33% of Fir Trees.
 - `objects_remove StatueCorgi`: Removes all corgi statues.
 - `objects_remove Spawner_\* max=200`: Removes all creature spawnpoints within 200 meters.
-- `upgrade mountain_caves`: Places mountain caves to already explored areas.
-- `upgrade tarpits`: Places tar pits to already explored areas.
-- `upgrade onions`: Rerolls already generated and unlooted mountain chests.
-- `upgrade mistlands`: Fully regenerates mistlands biomes.
-- `upgrade mistlands_worldgen`: Upgrades biome distribution to the Mistlands version.
-- `upgrade hh_worldgen`: Downgrades biome distribution to the Heart & Home version.
-- `upgrade legacy_worldgen`: Downgrades biome distribution to the Early access release version.
 - `vegetation_reset biome=Meadows force`: Resets all vegetation in Meadows, including areas with player bases
 - `zones_generate`: To generate the entire world (takes hours) and then use `objects_count` command to check how many of each object exists.
 - `zones_generate`: To generate the entire world (takes hours) and then use `objects_remove` for modifications.
 - `zones_reset biomes=mistlands`: Destroying a biome.
-- `zones_reset min=5000 pos=0,0`: Destroying areas after 5000 meters from the world center.
+- `zones_reset min=5000`: Destroying areas after 5000 meters from the world center.
 - `zones_reset zone=3,-3 safeZones=0`: Destroy a single zone at indices 3,-3 to fix any local issues.

 # Configuration